Afsalbro/blog/README.md

    While this project is a monolithic structure, dividing the frontend (React) and backend (Laravel) into separate services provides better scalability.
 However, the current setup may be limited in terms of microservices architecture.

 2. **Session vs Token-Based Authentication**:
-   The choice between session-based and token-based (Sanctrum) authentication was considered.
-For simplicity, Laravel's built-in session-based authentication was used, but in larger projects, Sanctrum might be a better choice for a full SPA.
+   The choice between session-based and token-based (Sanctum) authentication was considered.
+For simplicity, Laravel's built-in session-based authentication was used, but in larger projects, Sanctum might be a better choice for a full SPA.

 3. **Development Time vs Complexity**:
    While Laravel Mix (or Vite) could be used to combine the frontend and backend into a single deployment pipeline, separating React and Laravel completely helps reduce complexity but may require additional setup for production.